sanfinity-Iot/openremote/User-Guide:-Configuring-the-Manager-UI.md

         }
       },
 ```
 **Assets - viewer:** Configure which panels are shown on the assets page.
 You can include or exclude attributes to shown per panel.
 These panels can be set for all asset types, or specified per type.
-This is an extension or overwrite of the default config of the [asset-viewer](https://github.com/openremote/openremote/blob/master/ui/component/or-asset-viewer/src/index.ts)
+This is an extension or overwrite of the default config of the [asset-viewer](https://github.com/openremote/openremote/blob/master/ui/component/or-asset-viewer/src/index.ts).
+In `historyConfig` an example is given on how to specify the columns shown in a table for an attribute that is not a number or boolean; if no config is given, it will automatically create columns.
 ```JSON
       "viewer": {
         "default": {